-The celebrated French writer Victor Hugo (1802–1885) spent several months in political exile in the town of Vianden in 1862, 1863, and 1871.
-This museum was founded in 1935, 50 years after the death of the poet, and was renovated in 2002, bicentenary of the poet’s birth.
+The celebrated French writer Victor Hugo (1802–1885) spent several months in political exile in Vianden in 1862, 1863, and 1871.
+This museum was founded in 1935, 50 years following the poet’s death, and was renovated in 2002, the bicentenary of the poet’s birth.

 Copper Mine Museum

-Discover a fascinating world of stones in the “River Our Nature Park” during a visit of the copper mine museum, some 4 miles (6km) north of Vianden.
-Walk along the geological discovery path to the inactive copper mine.
-Descend into the old galleries and learn how copper was extracted in former times
+Discover a fascinating world of stones in the River Our Nature Park during a visit to the copper mine museum, some 6 kilometers north of Vianden.
+Firstly, follow the geological discovery path to the inactive copper mine.
+You can then descend into the old galleries and learn how copper was extracted in former times.